n7tae/mvoice/README.md

     Playback/recording through the PulseAudio sound server
 ```

 You might also need to go to the ALSA audio configuration.
 For Debian Buster, this is found in main menu under **Preferences-->Audio Device Settings**.
 Select your headset in the drop-down list of devices, and then configure it and set it to be the default device.
 Set your speaker and microphone gain somewhere near the top.
-Once you build and configure *qdv*, you can use the Echo feature to help you set these gains adjust the speaker volume of you headset for a comfortable level and adjust the mic gain for the loudest playback without clipping.
+Once you build and configure *mvoice*, you can use the Echo feature to help you set these gains adjust the speaker volume of you headset for a comfortable level and adjust the mic gain for the loudest playback without clipping.
 For my setup, the playback (speaker) was near 100% and the mic gain was at about 50%.

 ## Building and installing